Learn how to design and facilitate educational workshops that engage and inspire.

 This course is for you if:

-- You’re a subject matter expert or practitioner and want to offer a new platform from which to share your knowledge (and perhaps build a new revenue stream too)
+- You’re a subject matter expert and want to offer a new platform from which to share your knowledge (and perhaps build a new revenue stream too)

 - You’re a professional who wants to build skills in process design and facilitation that you can use in the workplace